acarerk/acarerk.github.io/index.md

 Passionate Computer Science: Computer Game Design student working towards a Bachelor's Degree from University of California Santa Cruz.
 Amateur music producer.
 Soundcloud: https://soundcloud.com/earith
 ### Technical Projects
+#### Web Development
+- **Blog Project** <br/>
+Developed a blog application using express templating engine.
+Structured the application so that users can register, log in and create posts with images.
+Used MongoDB to manage the database.
+Encrypted the passwords for security, utilized cookies to keep track of user sessions.
 #### Procedural Generation
 - **Melody Generator** <br/>
 An infinite field of generated melodies.
 Every square in the infinite field is either empty or is occupied by a note in the chosen musical scale.
 The scale is chosen randomly using the world key.
 After the generation of the field, a yellow circle that I like to call “The Driver”  appears.
 The Driver moves southeast in a set pace, playing the note of each square on its way.
 After playing 12 notes, the Driver returns to its starting position.
 This creates a unique repeating  melody.
 The user can explore the infinite field with the arrow keys and change the starting location of the Driver by clicking on any square on the map.
 A different starting position means  a different melody.
 The colors of the ellipses occupying the squares represent the notes they hold.
 Different world keys will lead to different scattering of notes and possibly a different scale. <br/>